Bootstrap¶

 \(S2 = t_{[2:7]}\) just copies the data from the stage \(S_1\) through relay

-tasks can be replicated and ran over multiple threads.
+tasks.
+The relay tasks can be replicated and ran over multiple threads.

-Finally, the last stage \(S3 = t_8\) is a Sink
+Finally, the last stage \(S3 = t_8\) is a Sink that writes the data on the

 file system.
 This operation is also intrinsically sequential.